Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/initialization.rst

 Because convergent rounding can cause the value of the number to increase, it can cause overflow.

+..  testsetup:: convergent round with overflow
+    :skipif: should_skip("convergent round with overflow")

+    reset_sn()

 ..  doctest:: convergent round with overflow
+    :skipif: should_skip("convergent round with overflow")

     >>> x = FixedPoint(3.5)
     >>> x.qformat # Can be represented with 2 integer bits